 You will be assessed in a variety of ways and on a modular basis through:

 Psychology resources and facilitiesThe University has made significant financial investment in the Psychology Division over recent years upgrading accommodation, facilities and equipment used exclusively for the provision of our psychology courses and for research.
-We have a state-of-the-art undergraduate teaching laboratory suite opened in 2006, and a further phase of development, opened in 2007, includes a second teaching laboratory specifically catering for postgraduate students.
+We have a first class undergraduate teaching laboratory suite and a second teaching laboratory specifically catering for postgraduate students.

 In addition there are specialist suites dedicated to particular areas of interest in psychology, including: